urban-group/surface-pd/docs/source/index.rst

 Welcome to surface-pd's documentation!
 ======================================
-The Surface Phase Diagram Generator (**surface-pd**, **the abbreviation**)is an open-source Python package designed to automate the surface reconstruction enumeration and plotting surface phase diagram.
+The Surface Phase Diagram Generator (**surface-pd**) is an open-source Python package designed to automate surface reconstruction enumeration and surface phase diagram generation.

-This program uses the density functional theory (DFT) energies to calculate the surface free energy of each reconstruction.
-It can be directly used to do surface enumeration for catalysts, electrodes, and metals surfaces as well as corrosion on the surfaces.
+This program uses density functional theory (DFT) energies to calculate the surface free energy of each reconstruction.
+It can be directly used for surface enumeration of catalysts, electrodes, and metal surfaces, as well as for studying corrosion on surfaces.

 If you have any questions or issues, please contact: